airwallex/payouts-web-sdk/README.md

 #### `FormState`

-This event fires when the Payout component’s form state changes.
+This event fires when the form state of the component changes.
 States include loading, validating, and errors during form rendering.

 ```ts
 type OnFormState = {